deadlydog/Sample.Serilog/ReadMe.md

 This one also required adding the [`Serilog.Extensions.Logging`](https://github.com/serilog/serilog-extensions-logging), `Microsoft.Extensions.Hosting`, and `Microsoft.Extensions.DependencyInjection` NuGet packages.

 This project uses the Microsoft dependency injection and logging abstractions to inject an `ILogger<T>` into the class that will write the logs.
+This is a more proper way to make a console app than the `ConsoleAppNetCore3` project.

 ## Additional Info